javim7/Redes-Chat-Protocolo-XMPP/README.md

 ### Methods used

-Alumchat consists of a series of functionalities; these are all implemented as functions in the the `client.js`.
+The features above were implemented with a series of functions built in the `client.js`, which include:

 The four main functionalities the application has are the following:
 - `register(username, password, email)`: creates a new account in the server.